Authentic Aloo Keema (Mincemeat and Potato Curry)

 Instructions

-• In a pan heat the oil and fry onions until light golden.
+• Add sliced onions and fry them until light golden.
 Add Garlic ginger and fry for another minute.

 • Add Mince and fry it while breaking any clumps that get formed.
 Cook until the mince changes colours and water evaporates.
 It should be around 8 to 10 minutes.